clutchthrower/Hemma/README.md

 > 👉 Original project & docs: https://github.com/iamtherufus/Homio

-Hōm keeps the same basic structure (YAML dashboard, helpers, theme), but changes the look, layout, and many of the UI details.
+Hemma keeps the same basic structure (YAML dashboard, helpers, theme), but changes the look, layout, and many of the UI details.

 ---

-## :question: What’s different in Hōm
+## :question: What’s different in Hemma

 Hōm adds new features and changes including: